LeonidChetverikov/azurebootcamp1104/BestPracticeandLessonsLearn/Readme.md

 - **Minimal Permissions:**
   Follow the principle of least privilege to secure your automation processes.
 - **Parameterized and Reusable Runbooks:**
-  Make runbooks flexible with parameterization to support multiple use cases.
+  Make runbooks flexible with parameters to allow support for different conditions.
 - **Monitoring and Alerts:**
-  Integration with monitoring, logging, and alerting (using tools like Log Analytics and Azure Monitor) is crucial for operational excellence.
+  Integration with logging, monitoring, and alerting (using tools like Log Analytics and Azure Monitor) is also crucial for operational excellence.
 - **Iterative Improvements:**
   Learn from each deployment—whether it’s VM management or patching—to continually refine your automation playbook.